 One of the reasons I loved this floor-plan is because of this long hallway off of our front door, but the original entryway was the perfect example of what a basic, builder grade house looks like – mixmatched floors, very bare walls and boob lights.

 Now this is honestly one of my favorite views in the whole house.
-This is probably the best spot where you can see the difference replacing the floors made, but in addition I changed out the light, painted the back of the door, added a plaid accent wall, replaced the banisters, added faux beams, and ship-lapped the ceiling, and added some beautiful wallpaper.
+This is probably the best spot where you can see the difference replacing the floors made, but in addition I changed out the light, painted the back of the door, added a plaid accent wall, replaced the banisters, added faux beams, ship-lapped the ceiling, and added some beautiful wallpaper.
 Check out this post for more details.

 Along our hallways is our front room / dining room combo.
 The original placement of the couch was so wrong!
 It looked like you were walking past a department store display.